 Confused by so many T's?
-There are three T's in this declaration: The first one is the template parameter.
+There are three T's in this declaration: The first one is the template '''

+parameter.
 The second T refers to the type returned by the function.
-And the third T (the one between angle brackets) is also a requirement: It specifies that this function's template parameter is also the class template parameter.
+And the third T (the one between angle brackets) is also a requirement: It specifies that this function's template class template parameter.